Casper Promoted to VMI Chaplain

 Casper renewed his faith during his 1st Class year, when Col. James Park was Institute chaplain.
 After graduating in 2004, Casper wanted to remain at VMI and become involved with cadet ministry.
 He was hired to work in the VMI admissions office.
 “I loved my job in admissions, but my heart was really with ministry to cadets,” he said.

-While living in Virginia Beach, Casper and Lauren became parents.
-Their son, Mareto joined the family in 2011, followed by their daughter, Arsemawit, who completed their family in 2012.
-Later that year, Park invited Casper to speak at VMI.
+While living in Virginia Beach, Casper and his wife became parents.
+In 2012, Park invited Casper to speak at VMI.
 Being back on post, Casper was struck by how much he missed the Institute.
 “I remember chatting with a group of VMI leaders in the chaplain’s quarters and someone suggested the need for an associate chaplain.”
 The idea was explored and eventually a generous donation from a benefactor secured the position.
 “I applied and was offered the job in December 2013.
 It was a dream come true,” shared Casper.

 Phillips became chaplain when Park retired in 2016.
 “Coming into the chaplain position is so special for me, because I look up to Chaplain Park and Chaplain Phillips so much,” said Casper.
 He confessed that stepping into Phillips’ shadow weighs heavily on him because Phillips’ influence was strong, not only on Casper, but on the Corps and the VMI community.
 However, he is buoyed by the benefit of having observed both men and their approaches to cadet ministry for nearly ten years.
 “VMI is a fast-paced environment and ministry is too,” he said.